dktamta/Data-Visualization-IBM/README.md

-# generate_readme.py
-# Run this script to create a professional README.md for your automobile sales analysis project.

-readme_content = r"""# Automobile Sales Analysis During Recession
+Automobile Sales Analysis During Recession

 This project explores the impact of economic recessions on automobile sales through a comprehensive set of data visualizations.
 Using Python and popular data science libraries, we analyze trends in sales, advertising expenditure, vehicle types, GDP, consumer confidence, and unemployment rates.